hoch/WAAX/README.md

 ## Documentation

-The newer version of documentation will be posted soon, and the previous version is still accessible [here](http://hoch.github.io/WAAX/docs/).
+The newer version of documentation will be posted soon and the previous version is still accessible [here](http://hoch.github.io/WAAX/docs/).

 ## License and Contact